monkenWu/CodeIgniter4_CLI-Create/README.md

 ![](https://i.imgur.com/cXC9hW2.png)

-Note that the namespace in Codeigniter usually maps the actual file storage path, so using this command will automatically create folders according to the value you entered.
+> The namespace in Codeigniter usually maps the actual file storage path, so using this command will automatically create folders according to the value you entered.

 Now, in “app/Models/Api/System” You can see the new Manual Model File like this :